camonet/Portfolio/README.md

 # Data Science Portfolio

 ## Automated ETL pipeline
-This project created an automated pipeline to extract movie data from Wikipedia (JSON) and Kaggle (csv), transform it into a consistent strucure, and thwn upload it into an SQL database.
+This project created an automated pipeline to extract movie data from Wikipedia (JSON format) and Kaggle (csv), transform it into a consistent strucure, and then upload it into an SQL database.
 Creating the pipeline utilized Python, pandas libraries, SQL, PostgreSQL, and more.
 - The transformation step required the creation of various functions to automate tedious and repetitive tasks.
 - Connecting the script to an SQL database required the utilization of a database engine to automatically import the data into readable and clear tables.

 ## Manipulating Employee Information in pgAdmin
-This project utilized various database managment techniques to gather new information from structured datasets containing employee information.
-Database keys indentifying relationships between the original tables were created and visualized using an Entity Relationship Diagram (ERD).
-SQL queries were written to gather specific employee information to create new tables, merge existing tables, and more.
+This project utilized various database managment techniques to model, engineer, and analyze data from large structured datasets containing employee information.
+Data modeling consisted of indentifying relationships between each of the tables to create an entity relationship diagram (ERD).
+In the data engineering phase a database was created, SQL queries were written to create tables, and the data was imported from CSV format.
+Import errors were also troubleshooted.
+Finally, analyis was carried out with intermediate level SQL queries utilizing table joins, COUNT, GROUP BY, and ORDER functions, as well as the creation of tailored lists of employee information.

 ## Bikeshare Mapping in Tableau
-Utilized publicly available bike-sharing data to design various worksheets and dashboards in Tableau.
+Tableau Public was used to create a presentation for a fictional company to assess the success of starting a bikesharing service in Des Moines, Iowa.
+To adequately tackle the topic of creating a bikeshare startup, publicly available data from CitiBike, a bikeshare service in New York City, was used.
+CSV files were imported into Tableau Public to create worksheets, dashboards, and stories for the final product.
+In this project, special attention was placed on visualizing the data in a useful manner, such as knowing the audience, understanding their interests and concerns, and showcasing the data in a way that would satisfy their objectives and outcomes.

 ## Earthquake Mapping with JavaScript
 Created website with interactive map showing real-time events using geoJSON data.

 ## mechaCar Statistical Analysis

-## Surfs up
+## Surfs Up

 ## VBA